ChaseWest/Blog/June-2014/HTML5-Input-types.md

 | [**color**](http://www.w3.org/TR/html-markup/input.color.html)  | An sRGB color with 8-bit red, green, and blue components  | Color-well control, for setting the element’s value to a string representing a simple color. |

+Along with these new types come many new API methods and attributes for interacting with the form input.

 ###Examples